 Here are some example of the restricted substances and their limitation under this standard:

-Also, necklaces should be built in a way that the lace breaks when stressed under a certain weight.
-This feature is designed to avoid strangulation hazards.
 More in general, importers and manufacturers should ensure that the product design does not potentially cause hazards to children.

 ASTM F2923 includes instructions for warning statements, such as minimum age warnings.
 Importers and manufacturers should identify the potential hazards associated with their jewelry products, and attach a relevant warning label in the product or its packaging.